Philip Low (neuroscientist): Career

 In 2007, Low founded NeuroVigil, a neurotechnology company that manufactures a brain monitoring device called iBrain, inspired by his doctoral research.
 Traditional EEG devices use multiple electrodes, which require lengthy setup and can be cumbersome for users.
 In contrast, the iBrain is a compact, single-electrode device that is easy to place, wear, and remove.
 While single-electrode headsets were historically seen as offering poor data quality due to fewer sensors, Neurovigil's Independent Component Analysis (ICA) has proven that single-electrode recordings can provide rich data.
 Nobel Laureate Roger Guillemin stated that "Philip discovered a fundamentally new way to assess brain activity".

 The iBrain has been applied to pharmaceutical drug trials by Roche and Novartis.
 It can record baseline sleep EEG data before subjects take medication, allowing researchers to monitor longitudinally how the medication affects brain activity.
 Low stated that, during the Great Recession, he made a strategic decision to avoid the consumer market, and instead form alliances with pharmaceutical companies, to generate cashflow and intellectual property.

 In 2013, Low and NeuroVigil conducted further iBrain trials with another ALS sufferer, Augie Nieto, the founder of Life Fitness, Augie's Quest to Cure ALS and the ALS Therapy Development Institute.
 The trials were featured in Episode 6 (Can our minds be hacked?) of Season 4 of the popular science TV series, Through the Wormhole.

+The device was formally launched in the United States in 2024 and was featured in Time Magazine's "Best inventions of 2025".